Farhad33/VFix_Expert/README.md

 The following **optional** features are implemented:

 - [ ] Allow users to login using Facebook and Twitter
-- [ ] Uses maps to give locations of, and directions to, customers
+- [ ] Uses maps to give technicians locations of and directions to customers
 - [ ] Uses a calendar to show scheduled appointments

 The following **additional** features are implemented: